-If the aircraft does not receive a HEARTBEAT message for a period of 10 seconds then it enters a GCS failsafe state.
+If the aircraft does not receive a HEARTBEAT message for a period of AFS_GCS_TIMEOUT seconds then it enters a GCS failsafe state.
 (The default is 10 seconds.)
 It then looks for a AFS_WP_COMMS parameter, and if that is non-zero it will change the current target waypoint to the one given in AFS_WP_COMMS.
 You should set up a section of your mission with whatever actions you want to take on loss of communications.
 This jump to a designated mission item normally only occur if the failsafe happens while in AUTO mode.
 To make it occur in any autothrottle controlled mode ( like CRUISE or GUIDED), you will need to set the AFS_OPTIONS bit 1 (+2 to value of param).

 If GPS lock is lost at the same time as GCS communications is lost then that is considered a “dual loss”, and the aircraft will immediately terminate if the AFS_DUAL_LOSS is enabled (“1”).

 Note that the monitoring of HEARTBEAT messages only tells the autopilot that it can see messages from the ground station.
 It does not mean the ground station can see messages from the aircraft.
 So it is quite possible for your ground station to be reporting loss of communication while the aircraft is still receiving HEARTBEAT messages.

-If RC control is lost in a manual control mode for more than AFS_RC_FAIL_MS milliseconds, flight termination is activated.
-This termination mode is only enabled if AFS_RC_FAIL_MS is non-zero.
+If RC control is lost in for more than AFS_RC_FAIL_TIME milliseconds, flight termination is activated.
+This termination mode is only enabled if AFS_RC_FAIL_TIME is non-zero and AFS_ENABLE is 1.
 For the OBC rules it should be set to 1500 (giving 1.5 seconds).

 Monitoring the AFS system¶